 From Lovecraft’s story of a hapless miner who is affected by, and eventually drawn to his doom, by “an abyss so monstrous that no handy line might fathom it, nor any lamp illuminate it” that an explosion reveals in the depths of the mine.
-This 10-minute adaptation is noteworthy in that it was filmed in around an historic mine.
+This 10-minute adaptation is noteworthy in that it was filmed in and around an historic mine.

 There are two main characters, the mine foreman who is also the narrator, and Juan.
-Juan is a young man mysteriously orphaned as a baby with no idea of his true parentage (Lovecraft’s story hints that his lineage might be that of “the ancient and noble Aztec”).
+Juan is a young man who was mysteriously orphaned as a baby with no idea of his true parentage (Lovecraft’s story hints that his lineage might be that of “the ancient and noble Aztec”).
 He expresses an interest in the very old Hindu ring that the foreman has picked up in his travels and wears–but don’t ask me what’s the connection between the Aztecs and ancient India.

-One day, mine blasting opens up a cavern that disturbs the men, The foreman notes that it “shouldn’t be”; there’s water dripping even though they’re above the water table.
+One day, mine blasting opens up a cavern that disturbs the men.
+The foreman notes that it “shouldn’t be”; there’s water dripping even though they’re above the water table.
 No one seems to observe that the water is dripping horizontally.
 Everyone retreats until they can inform the mine supervisor, except for Juan who literally gazes into the abyss.

 Late that night, Juan is drawn away from the cabin he shares with the foreman and returns to the mine.
 The Hindu ring starts to glow and the abyss opens up… and this is where Juan “transitions,” disappears into another dimension.

 He’ll return at the end, but in no condition to tell where he’s been and what happened to him.

 It’s got some beautiful visual effects–I especially like that horizontal water at the abyss–but just like the original story, it leaves me uncertain what the heck’s going on.